 Fighting between Israeli and Egyptian forces along the Suez Canal has stopped with the arrival of United Nations observers in the battle zone.

-Fighting between Israeli and Egyptian forces along the Suez Canal has stopped with the arrival of United Nations observers in the battle zone.
+Background: Fighting between Israeli and Egyptian forces along the Suez Canal has stopped with the arrival of United Nations observers in the battle zone.
 Sharp fighting, involving artillery, tanks and aircraft, broke out Friday (14 July) at three points along the canal, near Suez in the south, and near Ismailia and Qantara in the north.

 Each side accused the other of starting the fighting.
 According to an Israeli military spokesman, the Egyptians opened machine-gun and artillery fire on the Israeli positions across the canal from Ismailia and Qantara early Friday morning.
 The spokesman said the shelling was intensified in the afternoon when the Egyptians brought up tanks on the west bank.
 Israeli tanks reportedly returned the fire and scored hits on three Egyptian tanks.
 Fighting at Ismailia and Suez was also intense, and Israelis said they used aircraft to silence Egyptian gun positions near Suez.